iSynthetica/primex-v2/wp-content/plugins/miniorange-login-openid/readme.txt

 == Changelog ==
+= 7.3.2 =
+* Updated Yahoo API.
+* Updated feedback on deactivation.
+* Minor UI changes.
+* Added a new social login plugin for woocommerce integration.
+* Added auto as a paramater for width in shortcode of social login icons.
+* Added Reddit, Foursquare, Snapchat, Teamsnap, Live Journal, Odnoklassniki, Naver.

 = 7.3.1 =
 * Instagram instructions updated with new API'S.
 * Updated save and test configuration button.